vn649271/OCX/README.md

-# OpenchainFrontend
+# Openchain test version
-This is Openchain Frontend
+This is Openchain testversion.

+.env.development -> .env